stelar-eu/stelar_client/docs/stelaroverview.rst

 resources (system)
     The list of resources that are part of the dataset.
 Resources are described in the next section.

+extras
+    This attribute takes as its value a JSON object that contains user-defined fields.
+    The name of a user-defined field should be a valid python name (although this is not enforced).
+    The value of a user-defined field can be any JSON object.

 Resources
 ----------